 The Applied Anthropology Laboratories is a highly productive research and community outreach Institute within the College of Sciences and Humanities that engages undergraduate and graduate students in hands-on in learning, building transferable skills, and building a record of competencies in their discipline to prepare them for productive careers.
 We perform a wide range of research and service for a wide variety of community partners funded by agencies from the National Parks Service, to National Science Foundation, to the National Endowment for the Humanities, and private clients.
 Come engage in state of the art research, training, and service with us.
 Learn.
 Work.
 Discover.

-Minimum qualifications: Master’s degree (MA or MS) in anthropology, archaeology, or related field from an accredited institution.
-At least one year of full-time professional experience or equivalent specialized training in archaeological research, administration, or management; experience at a supervisory level in the study of archaeological resources; at least four months of supervised field and analytic experience in general Midwestern archaeology.
+Minimum Qualifications: Master’s degree (MA or MS) in anthropology, archaeology, or related field.
+At least one year of full-time professional supervisory experience or equivalent specialized training in archaeological research, administration, or management; at least one year full-time of supervised field and analytic experience in general Midwestern archaeology.
 Demonstrated ability to carry research to completion.
-Applicant must document that they meet or exceed the minimum professional qualifications in archaeology published by the Secretary of the Interior (36 CFR Part 61).
+Applicant must document that they meet or exceed the minimum professional qualifications in archaeology published by the Secretary of the Interior (36 CFR Part 61), and meet criteria to be listed as a Qualified Professional by the Indiana Division of Historic Preservation and Archaeology.
 Demonstrated ability to compose quality technical reports independently.

 Candidates for searches must have current authorization to be employed in the U.S. without employer sponsorship.

-Preferred qualifications: Course work in related fields such as soils, historic preservation, geology, history, natural resources, and/or geography.
-At least one year of full-time professional experience in cultural resource management in a supervisory capacity; technical familiarity and proficiency with GIS, (ArcGIS) GPS (Trimble/TerraSync), word processing, spreadsheets, databases, and remote sensing techniques; demonstrated experience in the analysis of historic and prehistoric artifacts.
+Preferred Qualifications: Course work in related fields such as soils, historic preservation, geology, history, natural resources, and/or geography.
+Technical familiarity and proficiency with GIS (ArcGIS), GPS (Trimble/TerraSync), word processing, spreadsheets, databases, and remote sensing techniques; demonstrated experience in the analysis of historic and prehistoric artifacts.
 Existing listing on the Indiana Division of Archaeology and Historic Preservation’s Qualified Professional roster, Register of Professional Archaeologists (RPA), or other Midwestern state qualified professional roster.

 The Ball State way is rooted in the Beneficence Pledge – a commitment to excellence in teaching and scholarship, honesty and integrity, social responsibility, gratitude and valuing the intrinsic worth of each member of our community.
 Ball State students, faculty and staff are empowered in a culture that believes in them and demands they believe in themselves.
 They are partners in an innovative, immersive approach to education.
 They are supported by living and learning facilities that enable intellectual curiosity.
 We graduate scholars who are changing the world, and we’ve dedicated our University to do the same.